lgatto/lgatto.github.io/_posts/2022-12-15-ungrading-assessment.md

-also be an interesting experience, as they will be immediately exposed to this [ungrading and feedback](https://lgatto.github.io/ungrading/) strategy (with us having a term's worth experience), and will experience and adapt to it over two years.
+also be an interesting experience, as they will be immediately exposed to this [ungrading and feedback](https://lgatto.github.io/ungrading/) strategy (with us having a term's worth experience), and will experience and adapt[^2] to it over two years.

 [^1]: The latter does read like a nice opportunity for students but do read the [motivation](https://lgatto.github.io/ungrading/) for dropping this, and learn about the perverse incentives of such an approach.

+[^2]: The word *adapting* is quite important here.
+Students adapt at whatever the system throws at them, all too often for the worse... here, I hope for the better.
+What we propose is quite different from what they are used to, so it does take some adaptation.